bkapsalis/Exploratory_Data_Analysis_of_Bank_Loan_Data/README.md

 # Exporatory-Data-Analysis

-To view html download and save as html and open your brouser.
+To view complete report download  html above and save as html and open your brouser.

 # Sample Results:
 Exploratory Data Analysis can find a great amount of information from a data set alone with no additional information.
 From the data we learn: